Browsed by

 My Birding Day: SIP Redwood RP

 One of my favorite local parks is Reinhardt Redwood Regional Park.
 I find it peaceful walking amongst the shadows of the tall trees along the stream.
 It’s hard to keep the day’s stressors in my head when I have nature’s comfort all around.
-That’s why I was so devastated when the park was closed down due to the pandemic.
+That’s why I was so devastated when the park was closed due to the pandemic.

 The moment that the Bay Area announced that the shelter-in-place would begin at midnight, we rushed to Redwood to get in a quick park visit.
-(Side note, we also went to See’s Candies – apparently, I was more afraid of missing out on chocolate more than any other food item.)
+(Side note, we also went to See’s Candies.
+Apparently, I was more afraid of missing out on chocolate more than any other food item.)
 The Redwood trees gave me their unconditional care as I worked through the panic of the impending SIP.
 As we left, a sign was installed at the parking lot announcing its temporary closure.

 Two months later, the parking lots were reopened.
-We waited for my Friday day off to visit in order to avoid the weekend crowds and the stress that comes along with staying distant from other hikers.
 I was relieved to find the park the same, minus one closed parking lot and only one set of restrooms available.
 The trees welcomed me back into their familiar realm.

-We hiked for over two hours, listening to the birds, taking in the smells (although my sense of smell is spotty at best and I could only make out the Hemlock), feeling the constant dance of the warm sun and cool wind on my skin.
+We hiked for over two hours, listening to the birds, taking in the smells, feeling the constant dance of the warm sun and cool wind on my skin.

 I was delighted to watch a family of Pacific Wrens.
 Two adults and four cheeping fledglings trailing their parents in a quest for food.
 During our trip, we recorded a total of 11 wrens, most of them singing their dizzying yet delightful songs.

-I’m so thankful that I can now return to my fav park!
+I’m so thankful that I can now return to my favorite park!

 Morning Routine